Useme: History

 Useme was founded on June 28, 2013 in Wrocław by Przemysław Głośny.
-Initially, it operated as a limited liability company.
-On February 4, 2021, a joint-stock company Useme SA was also created.
-From the beginning, the company was running Useme.com (formerly Useme.eu).
+Initially, it operated as a tool for processing settlements between clients and subcontractors in the IT, graphic design, and copywriting industries.
+Over time, the platform expanded its activity to other sectors, including social media marketing, 3D graphic design, and architecture.
 In 2013, it has received 700,000 zlotys of funding (including about 480,000 in a non-refundable grant) from EU funds.